zcsinger/Vegetation-Banding/README.md

 ## Layman's Terms

 I'm looking at a model of water and plants on a hill with the water going down the hill due to the slope and the plants spreading out.
 There's a more complicated nonlinear relationship between how plants and water interact with each other, and there are two main ways to simulate this whole system: Directly using a mesh for time and space **or** Transforming to a simpler system and following the solution carefully along a (potentially twisted and sharp) path.
+As it turns out, both cases show that there's an interesting pattern where the vegetation and water concentrations move up the hill as a front with a speed *s* that depends on how much vegetation/water we started with.

 ## Main Components
 ```